FEATURE MATCHING for AUTOSTITCHING

 -

-Re-implementing Harris is a thankless task – so you can use
+accuracy.
+Re-implementing Harris is a thankless task – so you can use my sample

 harris.py